 The Error Correction

 Concerning the ways of how to correct errors, there are several techniques which the teacher, who is seen as the monitor, should choose from them according to the type of the error and task where the incorrect form of language occurs.
-Among these ways of correction, we can state: self correction, peer correction and teacher correction.
+Among these ways of correction, we can state self-correction, peer correction, and teacher correction.

 This is another technique to teach English jobs online so to vary the pace the lesson and to respond to the fundamental notion of variety in teaching.
 Teachers are advised to use the role- play activity in order to motivate their students and to help the less motivated learners take part in the lesson.
-Besides, certain tasks in the student’s book are followed by a role- play activity where it becomes a necessity to undergo such an activity.
-As good examples of that we can state: the hide (item) and guessing game, dramatizing an interview of customer and shop assistant, doctor and patient conversation, etc…
+Besides, certain tasks in the student’s book are followed by a role-play activity where it becomes a necessity to undergo such an activity.
+As good examples of that, we can state: the hide (item) and guessing game, dramatize an interview of customer and shop assistant, doctor and patient conversation, etc…

 Using realia, flash cards, Stories and songs in teaching